yawut/ProgrammingOnTheU/tutorial/Chapter 3.md

 ```
 Now we can actually allocate!
 There's nothing too noteworthy here, except my choice of `memalign` over a normal `malloc`.

-*Note: allocations and local variables do not neccesarily start zeroed on Cafe like they do on other platforms - make sure you account for this or use calloc!*
+*Note: allocations and local variables do not necessarily start zeroed on Cafe like they do on other platforms - make sure you account for this or use calloc!*

 I'm going to skip over the nullcheck here - you can go look at it in the code if you want, but rest assured it's just an `if (!tvBuffer || !drcBuffer)` followed by the shutdown code we'll look at later.